Chinese spring offensive: ROK 6th Division collapses (22 April)

-For reasons that never became clear, the ROK 2nd and 19th Regiments failed to develop the defensive positions ordered by General Chang.
+For reasons that never became clear, the ROK 2nd and 19th Regiments failed to develop the defensive positions ordered by Chang.
 With numerous gaps and open outside flanks, the division front was vulnerable to infiltration, and the nearby reserves were almost as subject to attack as were the forward units.
 Forces of the PVA 60th Division, 20th Army, hit Chang's lines about 20:00.
 Without artillery support and with little other supporting fire, units of the 179th Regiment, 60th Division, struck the inside battalion of the 2nd Regiment.
 Forces following punched through a central gap, some veering west and east behind the 19th and 2nd Regiments, others continuing south toward the 7th Regiment.
 Within minutes both line regiments were in full flight.
 Caught up in the rush of troops from the 2nd Regiment, the 7th Regiment joined the wild retreat.
 Abandoned weapons, vehicles, and equipment littered vacated positions and lines of drift as the South Koreans streamed south, east, and west, rapidly uncovering the fire support units.
-The New Zealand artillery supporting the 19th Regiment in the west managed to withdraw with guns and equipment intact down the Kapyong River valley to a position 4 mi north of the British 27th Brigade assembled near Kapyong town.
+The New Zealand artillery supporting the 19th Regiment in the west managed to withdraw with guns and equipment intact down the Kapyong River valley to a position 4 mi north of the 27th British Commonwealth Brigade assembled near Kapyong town.
 To the east, PVA following the 2nd and 7th Regiments caught the ROK 27th Field Artillery Battalion in position.
 Under fire, its members abandoned guns and joined the southerly surge of infantrymen.
-The US support units pulled out all weapons and equipment but came under fire as they moved east on their narrow access road to join the 92nd Armored Field Artillery Battalion.
+The US support units pulled out all weapons and equipment, but came under fire as they moved east on their narrow access road to join the 92nd Armored Field Artillery Battalion.
 Hampered further by ROK troops, trucks and equipment cluttering and finally blocking the poor road, Company C, 2nd Chemical Mortar Battalion, and the 2nd Rocket Field Artillery Battery reached the 92nd with none of their principal weapons, the 987th Armored Field Artillery Battalion with about half its equipment.